181514912/EduMatch/README.md

 ### Requirements (Step 2):

-Show the details of all the fetched Leads.
-They should be properly hyperlinked.
+Show the details of all the fetched Leads :

 1. Users should be able to purchase definite number of EduCash from their account.
 2. We should be able to modify the EduCash credited in User&#39;s account from backend from the admin UI.